jnozzi/cocoadev.com/markdown/LineNumberOfRangeInNSTextView.md

-I need to get the line number of a range of text as displayed in a General/NSTextView.
-I've done some research and found General/NSString's
+I need to get the line number of a range of text as displayed in a NSTextView.
+I've done some research and found NSString's

 � getLineStart:end:contentsEnd:forRange: